Get Help

 “Many cultural considerations can hinder healing for Black women survivors: the burdensome expectation of strong Black womanhood; the power of the Black church; the desire to shield Black men; and the lack of self-care examples are all real dynamics Black women survivors endure,” Jazelle Hunt, Field lessons from reporting on Black women survivors of sexual violence.

-Black women comprise 14% of the U.S. population and 31% of domestic violence fatalities and are statistically nearly 3x more likely than white women to be killed by an intimate partner (Violence Policy Center, 2022).
+Black women comprise 14% of the US population and 31% of domestic violence fatalities and are statistically nearly 3x more likely to be killed by an intimate partner (Violence Policy Center, 2022)

 TDV can include physical or sexual violence, stalking, and psychological aggression.
 Repeated texting to threaten, stalk someone and/or posting sexual pictures online without the consent of the partner are actions that also fall under the umbrella of teen dating violence (Breiding et al., 2015).

-“Nationally, about 9% of Black women were raped by an intimate partner during their lifetime compared to 11% multiracial women, 10% White women, and 6% Hispanic women (Breiding, 2014).”
+“Nationally, about 9% of Black women were raped by an intimate partner during their lifetime.
+(Breeding, 2014)”

 “Along with promoting culturally competent services through a holistic and survivor-centered lens, Ujima’s TA approach is also trauma-informed.
 Historical, societal, and personal trauma is inextricably linked with violence in the Black community.”